espressif/idf-eclipse-plugin/README.md

 # How do I get the latest development build
 1. Go to master branch last commit <a href="https://github.com/espressif/idf-eclipse-plugin/commits/master">here</a>
-1. Click on a green tick mark
+1. Click on a :white_check_mark: green tick mark
 1. Click on Details
 1. Click on Summary on the left
 1. Scroll down to see the artifacts section